EMRL/stir/.github/issue_template.md

 ### Log errors:

-_Please check for related errors in the latest log file in [mautic root]/app/log/ and/or the web server's logs and post them here.
-Be sure to remove sensitive information if applicable._
+_Please check for related errors in your log files._